-5 refrigerator trends we're excited about for 2021
+5 refrigerator trends we're excited about right now

 Artificial intelligence is one of the more interesting innovations that LG and Samsung have begun integrating into their refrigerators.

-While both companies will use AI in slightly different ways, the crux of the technology is the same: Internal cameras will be able to track different foodstuffs entering and exiting your fridge.
-This will allow your fridge to keep an inventory of what you have in stock, alert you when ingredients are about to go bad, suggest recipes based on what you have in stock, and generate shopping lists for you.
+While both companies will use AI in slightly different ways, the crux of the technology is the same: Internal cameras are able to track different foodstuffs entering and exiting your fridge.
+This allows your fridge to keep an inventory of what you have in stock, alert you when ingredients are about to go bad, suggest recipes based on what you have in stock, and generate shopping lists for you.

 Ever-better smart features

 Let's be honest: A lot of appliance smart features aren't particularly useful.
-Sure, it's nice to have a touchscreen where you can jot notes or be able to leave a video message for members of your household, but really, the main smart feature that's essential in a refrigerator—in our opinion, at least—is the ability to get a text if the fridge door doesn't fully shut or if the freezer door pops open because it's just way too packed.
-Thankfully, this smart feature is trending for 2021 in new Bosch fridges as well as less expensive models from LG, Samsung, and Frigidaire.
+Sure, it's nice to have a touchscreen where you can jot notes or be able to leave a video message for members of your household, but really, the main smart feature that's essential in a refrigerator—in our opinion, at least—is the ability to get a notification if the fridge door doesn't fully shut or if the freezer door pops open because it's just way too packed.

+Thankfully, this smart feature is trending in new Bosch fridges as well as less expensive models from LG, Samsung, and Frigidaire.

 Another practical smart application that's becoming more of a staple?
 Diagnostics.
 Your fridge is better than ever at knowing what's going wrong with it, and it can help you pinpoint problems before they worsen—or at least make the visit from a repair technician more efficient.

-We're honestly excited to see what else is on the horizon
+We're excited to see what else is on the horizon

 Again, it's hard to tell at the onset of a new technology if it's going to be a novelty or a game-changer.
 As in the past, we'll keep an eye on appliance trends and make sure to get all these new smart fridges into our labs to test just how smart they really are.
 Check back for more updates.